You are viewing a story from harrypotterfanfiction.com

 ‘What?
 Did you think you were the best?’
 Malfoy replied with an amused look on his face.

 ‘No,’ I said, turning around to face him directly, ‘I know that I’m the best.’

-‘Hah, sorry to burst your bubble,’ he smirked as he crossed his arms firmly across his chest, leaning casually back against the table, ‘but I have beat you in every potions exam and assignment that we have ever sat together.’
+‘Hah, sorry to burst your bubble,’ he smirked as he crossed his arms firmly across his chest, leaning casually back against the table, ‘but I have beat you in every potions exam and assignment that we have ever sat.’

-‘Oh really,’ I said trying to calm.
-He had beaten me?
+‘Oh really,’ My voice may have been disbelieving, but inside I wasn’t as confident.
+Had he beaten me?
 I tried to think back.
 ‘Not in first year or sixth year you didn’t’ I said triumphantly.

-‘Okay fine, I’ll give you first year and I didn’t actually sit exams in sixth year, but since then I’ve been on top,’ he said smugly.
+‘Okay fine, I’ll give you first year and I didn’t actually sit exams in sixth year, but apart from that I’ve been on top,’ he said smugly.

 ‘Yeah, yeah, keep telling yourself that,’ he said laughing.
 ‘Do you really think that he could have gotten away with boosting my grade for five years straight?
 Besides someone always cross- examines.
 Especially for OWL’s and NEWT’s.’

 ‘You are not better at potions that me, ’I replied crossly, ‘and I will prove it.’

 ‘Oh yeah, how?’ he asked, leaning forward, curiosity evident in his face.